Industry Guides13 min read28 April 2026

 Next Steps

-Start by conducting an honest internal assessment of your workplace safety management.
-If you are confident in your safety systems, use this guide to verify nothing has been overlooked.
-If you identify gaps, address the highest-risk items first and work through the 30-day preparation checklist.
+Start with an honest internal assessment.
+If you're confident in your systems, use this guide to verify nothing's been overlooked.
+If you spot gaps, tackle the highest-risk items first and work through the checklist.

-For the broader compliance picture beyond workplace safety — including PDPA data protection, employment law, and filing deadlines — take a free compliance gap assessment to understand where your business stands across all regulatory frameworks.
+For the broader compliance picture — including PDPA data protection, employment law, and filing deadlines — take a free compliance gap assessment to see where your business stands across all regulatory frameworks.

 Simplify Your Compliance